-As at 31 December 2021, the Group had 171 employees in Hong Kong, the PRC and Macau (2020: 183 employees).
+As at 31 December 2022, the Group had 159 employees in Hong Kong, the PRC and Macau (2021: 171 employees).
 The remuneration package the Group offered to the Group's employees includes wages, salaries, performance related bonuses, other benefits and contribution to defined contribution pension plans.
 In general, the Group determines employees' salaries based on each employee's qualifications, position and seniority.
 The Group has designed an annual review system to assess the performance of the Group's employees, which forms the basis of the Group's decisions with respect to salary raises, bonuses and promotions.
+The Group also provides trainings to the employees to enhance their knowledge and maintain the quality of our services.